rsbarsania/softvul/README.md

 # softvul
-A tool to find out URL for a given CVE.
+A tool to find out URL for a given Library.